Importance of internal and external stakeholders in partnerships

 Failing to identify stakeholders can lead to misunderstandings, conflicts, and, ultimately, project failure.

-We covered some examples of external stakeholders, but it’s important to also define your internal stakeholders in a project, as each person will assume a role, each with its own set of responsibilities.
+We covered some examples of external stakeholders, but it’s important also to define your internal stakeholders in a project, as each person will assume a role, each with its own set of responsibilities.
 Internal stakeholders are those individuals who are part of your organisation, so for Ronins, this includes:

 • Project Manager: The project manager is the central figure responsible for planning, executing, and overseeing the project.
 They coordinate tasks, manage resources, and keep the project on track.

 Identifying stakeholders can be challenging, especially in complex projects or organisations.
 Common challenges include overlooking key stakeholders, misjudging their interests, and dealing with conflicting priorities.
-To overcome these challenges, project managers must continuously review and update their stakeholder lists and ensure there’s effective communication to meet everyone’s needs.
+To overcome these challenges, project managers must continuously review and update their stakeholder lists and ensure effective communication to meet everyone’s needs.

 Effective stakeholder identification at the beginning of each project offers several benefits to project management: